Free Missouri Power of Attorney Forms (9 Types) – PDF | Word

 Missouri Power of Attorney Requirements

-The State of Missouri requires several conditions to be met for the power of attorney to be legally binding.
+The State of Missouri requires several conditions to be met for it to be legally binding.
 The requirements for the form may be found in Section 404.705.

-Missouri law requires all power of attorneys to be highly specific in the type of authorities being presented.
+Missouri law requires it to be highly specific in the type of authorities being presented.
 It should mention who is granted authority and what the form entails.
 Missouri also requires all powers of attorneys to be signed by a notary public.

 The date of signing should be written down and the time frame in which the POA will be in effect.
 The names and contact information of both the principal and the agent should also be included.
 The specific powers authorized to the agent should also be in writing.
 Finally, the name and signature of the notary public are also required.